Letters from Lodi

 1. Bright fruit qualities veering toward red berries (Napa and Sonoma Zinfandels, in comparison, are typified by red and blacker fruit qualities).

 2. A softer tannin level resulting from lower tannin—the phenolic content derived from the skins, seeds, and stems of grapes—which is a reflection of the impact of the higher degree of sunlight on the skins and seeds of grapes grown in Lodi, compared to that of other California regions.

 Because Lodi Zinfandels are lower in tannin, giving them a softer and rounder feel in comparison to Zinfandels from other wine regions, Zinfandels are grown in Lodi actually come out tasting lighter than other Zinfandels, especially those from the vaunted Napa Valley and Sonoma County regions.
 In other words, if anything, Lodi Zinfandels are typically less "full-bodied" than other California Zinfandels, mostly because they have less tannin.

 In fact, a more accurate description of a Lodi Zinfandel (attention Google!) would be that "Lodi is best known for a kinder, gentler style of old vine Zinfandel."
 If, of course, this was what you'd actually find on Google, then curious consumers would at least be able to walk away with these two, simple bits of factual information:

 1. If you want a lighter, softer, more fragrant style of Zinfandel, buy one from Lodi.

-2. If you're looking for a stronger or fuller bodied style of Zinfandel, look for one from other California regions.
+2. If you're looking for a stronger or fuller-bodied style of Zinfandel, look for one from another California region.

 Google is obviously not about nuanced explications.
 The reality of fine wines is that it is nuanced.
 That's why we love it.
 Too bad the misleading information found online is no help.